kolibri/chessboard/README.md

 # Chessboard

-A (very) simple PGN viewer in JavaScript
+A simple PGN viewer in JavaScript and CSS.
+Minimalistic, but configurable.

-*ATTENTION: I'm not a JS/CSS developer.
+*NOTICE: I'm not a JS/CSS developer.
 I hacked this together only for my purporse.
 So, pull request, suggestions and other kinds of feedback are VERY, VERY welcome!!!
-Just [create an issue](https://github.com/kolibri/chessboard/issues/new) here on github*
+Just [create an issue](https://github.com/kolibri/chessboard/issues/new) on github or contact me on twitter [@ko_libri](https://twitter.com/ko_libri)*

 ## Demo